CarlTBarnes/StringTheory-Tools/README.md

 ## BigBangTheory to View StringTheory Value and Split

-What's in the StringTheory Value or Split Viewer aka BigBangTheory
+What's in the StringTheory Value string or Lines queue?
+With 1 line of code BigBangTheory will show you in a

 To help you see what your StringTheory code is actually doing the Big Bang class allows you to view the current GetValue() string or Split() Lines queue in a Window.
 This allows